ibm-cloud-docs/speech-to-text/basic-response.md

 ## Speech hesitations and hesitation markers
 {: #response-hesitation}

 Speech often includes hesitations or verbal pauses, which are also referred to as disfluencies.
 Hesitations occur when the user inserts fillers such as  "uhm", "uh", "hmm", and related non-lexical utterances while speaking.
-The service handles hesitations differently for previous- and next-generation models.
+The service handles hesitations differently for large speech models, previous- and next-generation models.

 ### Hesitations for previous-generation models
 {: #response-hesitation-prev}